 - Finished products

 In 2001, networking equipment giant Cisco learned the hard way what happens when supply outpaces demand.
 It wrote off $2.25 billion in raw materials and equipment components as a loss.
-One of the key factors for the loss was that Cisco’s inventory management modelling was way off and it poorly forecasted its sales figures.
+One of the key factors for the loss was that Cisco’s inventory management modelling was way off, and it poorly forecasted its sales figures.

 Tips for retail businesses

 Excess stock is problematic for a few reasons.
 To start with, you don’t want too large a portion of your business’s funds to be tied up in merchandise, and you could risk losing money if you’re not able to sell the products in time.
 (This is especially true for seasonal products.
-Ask any business owner who tries to sell Christmas ornaments after 25th December .
-Consumers naturally expect heavy discounts and you might sell at a loss if you sell the items at all.)
+Ask any business owner who tries to sell Christmas ornaments after 25th December.
+Consumers naturally expect heavy discounts, and you might sell at a loss if you sell the items at all.)
 Additionally, there are costs associated with storing excess stock.

-FAQs
+Inventory Management FAQs

-Do I really need software to manage my inventory?
+Do I really need inventory management software?

-Inventory management software is key to effectively running a modern retail business.
 Square’s inventory management software connects with your point of sale, so your stock levels are automatically adjusted every time you make a sale.
 Receive daily stock alert emails so you always know which items are low or out of stock, and then order more in time.

-Isn’t inventory management software expensive?
+Is inventory management software expensive?